How to Get Advised

 The Department of International and Area Studies (IAS) is a part of College of International Studies, along with Education Abroad and International Student Services.
 The department includes majors in Asian Studies, European Studies, International Security Studies, International Studies, Latin American Studies, Middle Eastern Studies, and Russian and Eastern European Studies.

-International and Area Studies provides advising through professional advising staff in Hester Hall, room 155.
+International and Area Studies provides advising through professional advising staff in Hester Hall.
 The academic counselor assists students with academic and graduation problems, evaluates transfer work, and verifies and clears degree requirements (405-325-1429).
 The academic advisor provides detailed information regarding the Department’s majors, minors, courses, and instructors (405-325-4547).
 Every IAS major is required to meet with the professional advisor prior to enrollment each semester for assistance in choosing appropriate classes.

 Students should be familiar with the degree requirement checksheet for their chosen major, available on IAS website.
 Degree Navigator is another helpful tool students and advisors use to view academic requirements and progress.